 How Restaurants Combat the Food Waste Problem

-Others are taking things to the next level by using waste food to create fine-dining experiences that would impress even the pickiest of food critics.
+Others are taking things to the next level by using waste food to create fine-dining experiences that would impress even the toughest food critics.
 For example, Graffiti Earth is a restaurant in Manhattan that heavily uses “ugly” produce — vegetables and fruits with cosmetic blemishes — that would otherwise go to waste.

 The restaurant transforms these vegetables and fruits into astonishingly beautiful dishes with unique Indian and Persian twists by head chef Jehangir Mehta.

-Things like repurposing fruits and vegetables that you would normally throw away — or simply shopping more often to eliminate the likelihood that something will go bad in your fridge or pantry — are great ways to eliminate food waste on an individual level.
+Steps like repurposing fruits and vegetables that you would normally throw away — or simply shopping more often to eliminate the likelihood that something will go bad in your fridge or pantry — are great ways to eliminate food waste on an individual level.